-- A. Front Frame Hole - B. Spring Hanger Hole
+- A. Front Frame Hole - B. Rear Frame Hole (2-Door) or Spring Hanger Hole (4-Door)

 Getting under a vehicle when it is jacked up is dangerous.
 If the vehicle slips off the jack, you could be badly injured or killed.
 Never get under a vehicle when it is supported only by a jack.